Logo Aéroport de Paris

 expected worldwide in 2043

-This growth is attributable to sociological and demographic trends, and regional urbanization and metropolitan development in particular: more than 50% of the world's long-haul traffic passes through 40 large megacities.
-Growth is also being driven by a shift in demand from mature economies to Asia and emerging markets, connected with strong middle-class growth and a new appetite for travel.
-In 2015, 1 in 14 of the world’s tourists were Chinese, and that percentage is expected to increase to 1 in 5 by 2030.
+This growth is attributable to sociological and demographic trends, including regional urbanization and metropolitan development: more than 50% of the world’s long-haul traffic passes through 40 large megacities.
+Growth is also being driven by a shift in demand from mature economies to Asia and emerging countries, linked to the strong development of middle classes and a renewed appetite for travel.
+In 2015, 1 in 14 tourists worldwide was Chinese, and this ratio is expected to rise to 1 in 5 by 2030.

 1/5